erlingrj/iot-temp/report.md

 This system touches on many areas from low level drivers sampling analog sensor input to styling of HTML pages for the browser.
 We have therefor used a variaty of frameworks, protocols and languages discussed below.

 ### MQTT
 Using MQTT was one of the main requirements and we have used it extensively.
 We have written our own MQTT Broker and MQTT Client using the Python package HBMQTT.
 All the processes of the *local system* is implementing either an MQTT Broker or a Client.
-BLABLA MQTT
+MQTT is short for *Message Queuing Telemetry Transport* and is a lightweight publish and subsribe system that runs ontop of HTTP or WebSocket.
+MQTT clients, like the GUI, Temperature Sensor, Temperature Controller and Logger/Gateway, publish and subscribe messages to different topics.
+The Broker, or server, has the responisbility to distribute messages published on a certain topic to the clients subscribing to that topic.
+MQTT is becoming very popular for IoT solutions where we need to control devices remotely.
+There are several reasons for this popularity
+- MQTT is open source.
+Anyone can inspect the source code and also make improvements or adjustments
+- MQTT is lightweight.
+There is a small code footprint for running a MQTT Client.
+- MQTT exposes devices that are behind a firewall with subscription

+MQTT can also guarantee different levels of reliability with the Quality of Service (QoS) parameter.
+For each subscription a client makes, he also specifies the QoS which is either 1, 2 or 3.
+This correspond to different schemes for the Broker to deliver messages on that topic to the client.
+- QoS_1: Fire and forget.
+Message is sent only once and no acknowledgement is required from the client
+- QoS_2: Acknowledged delivery: Message is resent until the Broker receives an acknowledgement from the client.
+The Client could receive duplicates.
+- QoS_3: Assured delivery: Client receives exactly one copy of the message.
+This is assured through a two-level handshake.

 ### HTTP
 We are using HTTP to connect the local and the *remote system* .
 The Gateway/Logger gets data from the *remote system*  by HTTP GET requests and publises data with HTTP POST requests.
 The Web UI is, of course, also served using HTTP.